 A Summary of Child Car Seat Laws in Iowa

-- Iowa requires infants under 1 year old who weigh less than 20 pounds to ride on rear-facing seats.
+Iowa requires infants under 1 year old who weigh LESS than 20 pounds to ride on rear-facing seats.

-- The Iowa Child Restraint Law does not issue specific requirements for forward-facing seats.
+The Iowa Child Restraint Law does not issue specific requirements for forward-facing seats.

-- Children can graduate to a booster seat once they exceed the forward-facing car seat weight and height requirements.
+Children can graduate to a booster seat once they exceed the forward-facing car seat weight and height requirements.

-Rear-facing Car Seat Laws in Iowa
+What are the Rear Facing Car Seat Laws in Iowa?

 Iowa car seat law requires infants under 1 year old who weigh less than 20 pounds to ride on rear-facing seats.
 However, the AAP (American Academy of Pediatrics) encourages parents to keep their babies in rear-facing seats until they are 2 years old or when the maximum weight (can be up to 40 pounds) and height requirements of the seat have been exceeded.

-Forward Facing Car Seat Laws in Iowa
+What are the Forward Facing Car Seat Laws in Iowa?

 A guide by the Iowa Governor’s Traffic Safety Bureau says children can switch to booster seats once they attain a weight of 40 pounds or more and remain there until they attain a height of 4’9’’ or weight of 80 pounds, whichever comes first.
 However, experts recommend focusing on the height since seatbelts were designed to fit an average adult with a height of 4’9’’ or more.